At this time we are not accepting any new patients to the BHRT program. October 2019

 Dr. David Janssen and Dr. William Doubek combine experience, refined surgical techniques, and artistry to produce beautiful results for their plastic and reconstructive surgery patients.

 HRT is approved for the relief of menopausal symptoms, and prevention of osteoporosis in at-risk women.
 It also improves muscle function, reduces heart failure and heart attack risk, lowers mortality in younger postmenopausal women, protects against brain aneurysms, and preserves brain function.
+A 2019 study found that any type of hormone replacement therapy may increase the risk of breast cancer among average weight post menopausal women, so patients should make their primary care providers aware if they elect to receive bio-identical hormones.

 In 2013 new guidelines regarding HRT were published in Menopause International to provide helpful and pragmatic guidelines in the prescribing of HRT.
 New guidelines include the following key points: